Cloud-CV/EvalAI-Starters/README.md

 1. Use this repository as [template](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).

-2. Generate your [github personal acccess token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) and copy it in clipboard.
+2. Generate your [github personal access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) and copy it in the clipboard.

-3. Add the github personal access token in the forked repository's [secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) with the name `AUTH_TOKEN`.
+3. Add the GitHub personal access token in the forked repository's [secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) with the name `AUTH_TOKEN`.

 4. Now, go to [EvalAI](https://eval.ai) to fetch the following details -
    1. `evalai_user_auth_token` - Go to [profile page](https://eval.ai/web/profile) after logging in and click on `Get your Auth Token` to copy your auth token.